openjusticebe/openjustice_ots/docs/Components/README.md

 ## General considerations
 Each component has to satisfy following deployment and security requirements :
 - deployable in single and multiple instances in a docker environment
-- work in complete isolation from each other, using only documentend paths and protocols to exchange information
+- work in complete isolation from each other, using only documented paths and protocols to exchange information
 - components can be stopped, rebooted and redeployed without loss of information or side effects
 - the components don't store or otherwise persist data outside of documented and planned protocols
 - components are tested on functionality, regression and errors, and coding standards are enforced